 Wi-Fi & Mobile Coverage

-Wi-Fi is provided.
+Superfast fibre broadband is available with guaranteed minimum speeds of 100MB per second.
 Mobile coverage is good on most networks.

 St Cuthbert's Farmhouse has oil central heating in addition to the open fires in the lounge and dining room.
-An initial supply of logs are provided.
+An initial supply of logs is provided.

 St Cuthbert’s is 3 miles from Cornhill-on-Tweed with its excellent village shop selling pies and delicious local goodies and the Collingwood Arms bar and restaurant specialising in fresh dishes prepared using the wealth of local produce.
 Just over the Tweed in Scotland is the historic town of Coldstream which offers a good selection of local shops, including a butcher, baker and grocer as well as pubs and cafes and the Hirsel golf club.
 The charming, ancient towns of Berwick-upon-Tweed and Kelso are also nearby and Edinburgh is an easy day trip, either about an hour by car or 45 minutes on the train from Berwick.